Andy Cohen Under Fire From ‘RHONY’ Fans For Defending Bethenny Frankel During Last Week’s Reunion

 — Mary Davis (@tweeetfan) August 23, 2018

 Yes, there were also a number of RHONY fans online who were showing their support for Bethenny Frankel and defending her against the other cast members.
 They have also backed up Andy Cohen’s defense of Bethenny, but it is obvious that a number of fans were turned off by his actions last week.
-The second part of the season 10 reunion of Real Housewives of New York airs on Wednesday night, and you can be sure that the turmoil will continue.
+The second part of the Season 10 reunion of Real Housewives of New York airs on Wednesday night, and you can be sure that the turmoil will continue.